-West Antarctica carries on the Andes mountains stretching from South America.
-Some people think that if the ice sheet was taken away, West Antarctica would actually be a lots of little islands.
+West Antarctica carries on from the Andes mountains stretching from South America.
+Some people think that if the ice sheet was taken away, West Antarctica would actually be a lots of islands.

 More than 99 percent of Antarctica is covered with ice!!
 This is about 70 percent of the world's fresh water (water without salt).
 All the ice on top makes it the highest of all continents in the world, Usually its about 2300 m (about 7500 ft) above the sea! (sea level)

 The tallest bit in Antarctica is 'Vinson Massif' (massive!) it's 4897 m (about 16,066 feet).